dddappp/A-IC-Rust-Demo/README.md

 --icRustCanisterName a_ic_rust_demo_backend
 ```

+The command parameters above are straightforward:

+* The first line indicates mounting your local directory into the `/myapp` directory inside the container.
+* `dddmlDirectoryPath` is the directory where DDDML model files are located.
+It should be a readable directory path in the container.
+* Interpret the value of parameter `boundedContextName` as the name of your application you want to develop.
+For this example, this parameter is not currently useful, but must be provided to the CLI.
+When there are multiple parts in your name, separate them with dots and use PascalCase naming style for each part.
+Bounded-context is a term in Domain-driven design (DDD) that refers to a specific problem domain scope that contains specific business boundaries, constraints, and language.
+If you don't understand this concept for now, it's not a big deal.
+* `icRustProjectDirectoryPath` is directory path where IC Rust on-chain contract code is placed.
+It should be a readable and writable directory path in container.
+* `icRustCanisterName` is name of IC Rust backend canister.
+It's recommended to use snake_case naming style.
+Currently the tool will also use it as the name of the `.did` file.

 ### Implementing Business Logic

-It should be noted that in the Move version of our tool, the CURD business logic can be generated automatically and does **not** require you to write it manually as such.
+It **should be noted** that in the Move version of our tool, the CURD business logic can be generated automatically and does **not** require you to write it manually as below.

 Open file `src/a_ic_rust_demo_backend/src/article_create_logic.rs`, and implement the business logic of the `Create` method.
 What you need to do is actually fill in the contents of the `verify` and `mutate` functions.: